Vapb/PizzaFranchiseDatabase/README.md

 7) Wait for the pizza to be delivered by the pizzadelivery man.

 ### Additional information :
-* Dominos has many restaurants distributed in brazil each with their information.
+* This pizza franchise has many restaurants distributed in brazil each with their information.
 Such as phone number, address,opening time and staff.
-* Each domino's restaurant has its own staff with their information.
+* Each pizza restaurant has its own staff with their information.
 * Some employees work as pizza delivery men and deliver pizzas.

 ### Entity–Relationship Diagram :